A precise determination of the top-quark pole mass: Introduction

-In the case of top-quark pair production, we have shown that the PMC correctly sets the optimal renormalization scales for the top-quark pair production at each $\alpha_s$ order, up to next-to-next-to-leading order (NNLO) level~\cite{Brodsky:2012rj, Brodsky:2012sz, Brodsky:2012ik, Wang:2014sua, Wang:2015lna}.
-There are small residual initial scale dependence of the PMC predictions due to unknown higher-order terms, an effect which is, however, highly suppressed.
-By using the PMC, one achieves precise predictions for the top-quark pair production cross-section with minimal dependence on the choice of the initial renormalization scale.
-For example, the PMC predictions for the top-quark pair forward-backward asymmetry are in agreement with the corresponding CDF and D0 measurements~\cite{Wang:2015lna} since it correctly assigns different renormalization scales in the one- and two- gluon exchange amplitudes.
-In addition, a convergent pQCD series without factorial renormalon divergence is obtained.
-We emphasize that the PMC predictions are renormalization-scheme independent at each order in $\alpha_s$, since all of the scheme-dependent $\{\beta_i\}$-terms in the QCD perturbative series have been resummed into the running couplings.
+By applying PMC scale-setting, we can achieve optimal renormalization scales of the process and thus obtain precise predictions for the top-quark pair production cross-section without conventional renormalization scale uncertainty~\cite{Brodsky:2012rj, Brodsky:2012sz, Brodsky:2012ik, Wang:2014sua}.
+Because of the uncalculated high-order terms, there is residual renormalization scale dependence for the PMC prediction.
+However such residual renormalization scale dependence is generally small either due to the perturbative nature of the PMC scales or due to the fast convergence of the conformal pQCD series; e.g. we have found that the residual renormalization for top-pair production is negligibly small at the NNLO level.
+The PMC predictions for the top-quark pair forward-backward asymmetry are also in agreement with the corresponding CDF and D0 measurements~\cite{Wang:2015lna}, since it correctly assigns different renormalization scales in the one- and two- gluon exchange amplitudes.

-We will review the PMC analysis for top-quark pair production in proton-proton collisions In Sec.\ref{sec:2}.
-We will then determine in Sec.\ref{sec:4}, the top-quark pole mass from the detailed comparison of the top-quark pair production cross-section predicted by the PMC with the measured values obtained by the Tevatron and LHC experiments.
-Section \ref{sec:5} is reserved for a summary.
+In subsequent sections, we will determine the top-quark pole mass from a detailed comparison of the top-quark pair production cross-section predicted by applying the PMC with the measured values obtained by the Tevatron and LHC experiments. \\